AutoVision-cloud/Deformable-PV-RCNN/README.md

 ## Results and models

-The results on KITTI 3D Object Detection validation are shown in the table below.
+The results on KITTI 3D Object Detection validation split are shown in the table below.

 |                                                     | Car | Pedestrian | Cyclist  | download |
 |-----------------------------------------------------|:-------:|:-------:|:-------:|:---------:|